-Prior to the start of each school year, every student must receive a comprehensive medical examination conducted by a licensed physician, the health clinic, nurse practitioner, or physician's assistant.
-Each student must submit a "Child & Adolescent Health Examination Form (CH 205)" that has been completed by his/her medical provider.
-This form is included in the annual enrollment packet and can be obtained from the Parent Coordinator.
+Before starting each school year, every scholar must receive a comprehensive medical examination conducted by a licensed physician, the health clinic, a nurse practitioner, or a physician's assistant.
+Each scholar must submit a "Child & Adolescent Health Examination Form (CH 205)" completed by their medical provider.
+This form is included in the annual enrollment packet.
+It can be obtained from the Parent Coordinator of the child's school.